divyanshu-vr/Ecommerce-follow-along/README.md

 - Implemented basic error-handling middleware to provide clear and helpful error messages.
 - Added fallback logic to handle uncaught errors and invalid route.

+# Milestone 4: User Model, Controller & File Uploads

+In this milestone, we:
+- Created the User Model using MongoDB schemas to define how user data (name, email, password, etc.) is structured in the database.

+- Developed the User Controller to handle user-related operations like adding a new user and retrieving user details.

+- Implemented Multer to enable file uploads, allowing users to upload profile pictures and store them in the backend.